 COVID-19 Information for International Applicants

-The University of Guelph’s International Recruitment and Admissions team is working alongside all departments at the University to make accommodations, where possible, for all internationally-based applicants affected by the COVID-19 virus (please see below for current list of affected countries).
+The University of Guelph’s International Recruitment and Admissions team is working alongside all departments at the University to make accommodations, where possible, for all internationally-based applicants affected by the COVID-19 virus.

 Please note, these practices are constantly being reviewed and may change as we learn more.